TerrySimBar/credit-risk-classification/README.md

 Use `LogisticRegression` to create an instance of the Logistic Regression model.

-5. **Fit the model to the data and make predictions** Use `fit` to fit the model to the data and `predict` to make predictions.
+5. **Fit the model to the data and make predictions** Use `fit` to fit the model to the training data.
+ Use `predict` to make predictions with the testing data.

 6. **Evaluate the models performance**
-Use `balanced_accuracy_score` to generate the balanced accuracy score, `confusion_matrix` to generate the confusion matrix, and `classification_report_imbalanced` to generate the classification report.
+Use `balanced_accuracy_score` to generate the balanced accuracy score, `confusion_matrix` to generate the confusion matrix, and `classification_report_imbalanced` to generate the classification report, to get the values needed to evaluate the model's performance.

 <br>